paulphillipsguru/PP.Template.Api/README.md

-# Clean Architecture Template (API)
+# Clean Architecture Template (API) - WIP

-A complete starter project to create a API project.
+A complete starter project to create a API project based on Clean Architecture.

+> [!NOTE]
+>
+> This solution is based on a single domain called "Example" and just to provide enough to validate solution.

 Tech Stack: